ajslater/codex/SEARCH.md

 Codex applies _both_ the Filter selection menu filters _and_ the search query field filters to the search.
-Be sure to clear the filter selector or the searcher field if you prefer to apply only one of them.
+Be sure to clear the filter selector or the search field if you prefer to apply only one of them.